ldeso/hugo-flex/README.md

   netlify:
     honeypot: false     # Set to true to add honeypot field in contact form
     recaptcha: false    # Set to true to add recaptcha challenge in contact form
+  math: &math false     # Set to true to render LaTeX without using shortcodes
+  mathdelim: &md
+    block:              # List of pairs of "display" math delimiters
+      - ['\[', '\]']
+      - ['$$', '$$']
+    inline:             # List of pairs of inline math delimiters
+      - ['\(', '\)']
   # css:                # Uncomment to add custom CSS from the assets directory
   #   - css/foo.css
   #   - bar.css
   # js:                 # Uncomment to add custom JS from the assets directory
   #   - js/foo.js
   #   - bar.js

+markup:
+  highlight:
+    noClasses: *nc      # Set to same value as params.noClasses
+  goldmark:
+    extensions:
+      passthrough:
+        enable: *math   # Set to the same value as params.math
+        delimiters: *md # Set to the same value as params.mathdelim

 menu:
   main: